justatestaccount01/library_system/README.md

 * `get_index_number()` returns the total amount of books. (books are indexed/identified starting from 0)

-* `transferFrom` overrides openzeppelins implementation to add meta-data functionality.
+* `transferFrom` overrides openzeppelins implementation to add a custom (struct) meta-data functionality.

 All other openzeppenlin functions are avaliable.